-Tattoos are extremely popular and very personal but can be a little bit risky.
-Whether your getting your first tattoo or you have several already, each time you get a new one its a different experience.
-Most tattoos will heal with no problems while other times you can experience an infected tattoo as its like any open wound, a tattoo can become infected when you don’t administer the proper care.
-Infected tattoos can be a little scary, specially if its your first tattoo, as you won’t know for sure what to expect and when symptoms of a tattoo infection start, you won’t know if its a part of the normal healing process.
-First of all you need to know what the symptoms are of an infected tattoo so you can spot the infection before it progresses.
+Tattoos are extremely popular, and very personal.
+But can also be a little risky.
+Whether you’re getting your first tattoo or you have several already.
+Each time you get a new tattoo, its a different experience.
+Most tattoos will heal with no problems.
+While other times you can experience an infected tattoo.
+As its like any open wound, a tattoo can become infected when you do not administer the proper care.
+Infected tattoos can be a little scary.
+Especially if its your first tattoo, as you won’t know what to expect.
+When symptoms of a tattoo infection start, you won’t know if its part of the normal healing process.
+Therefore it’s best to know the signs of an infected tattoo, so that you can spot the infection before it progresses.

 Tattoo infection symptoms

-First of all, don’t worry if you have any of the following symptoms, they are easy to treat although you want to catch the infection as soon as possible.
+First of all, don’t worry if you have any of the following symptoms.
+As long as you catch the infection as soon as possible, it can be easy to treat.
 Here are some of the following tattoo infection symptoms to watch out for:

-Pain – You will experience some pain during and after having a tattoo but the pain should decrease after a few hours, although if the pain gets worse or you start getting shooting pains then you should again go check with your doctor.
+Pain – You will experience some pain during and after having a tattoo.
+However the pain should decrease after a few hours.
+Although if the pain gets worse, or you start getting shooting pains, then you should go see your doctor.

 An unusual odor – If you notice a very unusual smell coming from your tattoo then this could be a sign of an infection.

-Discharge – If you have any pus coming from your tattoo then this is a sign of an infection and you need to seek medical attention straight away.
+Discharge – If you have any pus coming from your tattoo then this is a sign of an infection.
+Therefore you need to seek medical attention straight away.

-Red streaks or sores – If red streaks or sores develop on or around your tattoo then this could indicate a simple infection or something more serious like blood poisoning or a staph infection therefore if you get this then you should seek medical attention as soon as possible.
+Red streaks or sores – If red streaks or sores develop on or around your tattoo then this could indicate an infection.
+Or something more serious like blood poisoning or a staph infection.
+Therefore if you get this then you should seek medical attention immediately.

-Infected tattoos if not treated can potentially kill you therefore if you notice any of these symptoms or are worried about your tattoo then you should speak with your doctor and get it checked out straight away to be on the safe side.
-To prevent any infection you need to make sure that you are taking the proper precautions to prevent it from starting by keeping the area clean and protected until it is properly healed, also using antibiotic ointment can help keep any bacteria out, but don’t wear it 24/7 because you need to give your tattoo oxygen as well.
-Tattoos may take days or weeks to heal depending on its size, the care you take and any personal hereditary or health issues you may have.
+Infected tattoos if not treated can potentially kill you.
+Therefore if you notice any of these symptoms.
+Or have any concerns, consult with a doctor to be on the safe side.
+To prevent any infection you need to make sure that you are taking the proper precautions to prevent it from starting.
+By simply keeping the area clean, and protected until it has properly healed.
+Also using antibiotic ointment can help keep any bacteria out.
+However do not wear it 24/7 because you need to give your tattoo oxygen as well.
+Tattoos may take days or weeks to heal depending on its size, the care, and any personal hereditary or health issues you may have.

 How to treat an infected tattoo

-If you have any signs of infection it is recommended that you go to consult your tattoo artist before going to the doctors as most tattoo artist have been trained to look for infection and have seen hundreds of infected tattoos therefore they will be able to easily confirm or reject the notion that your tattoo is infected.
+If you have any signs of an infection, we recommend that you book an appointment with your doctor.
+However you can also speak to your tattoo artist as well.
+As most tattoo artists have been trained to look for infections, and will have seen hundreds of infected tattoos.
+Therefore they should be able to easily confirm, or reject the notion that your tattoo is infected.
+If they confirm that your tattoo is infected, or you still have concerns.
+You will need to book an appointment to see your doctor.

-Once your tattoo artist has confirmed that your tattoo is infected you will need to make an appointment straight away with your doctor and they will be able to diagnose the infection and give you the proper tools for the treatment.
-One of the treatments they may prescribe is antibiotics, as this is the most common way to treat skin infections.
-Your doctor may also order blood tests which depends on the circumstances under which you received the tattoo and how bad the infection is.
+Your doctor will be able to diagnose the infection, and give you the proper tools for treatment.
+One of the treatments they may prescribe is antibiotics.
+As this is the most common way to treat infections.
+Your doctor may also order blood tests.
+However this depends on the circumstances under which you received the tattoo, and how bad the infection is.

-Finally to treat an infected tattoo, you need to try to keep it dry at all times as water will be your biggest enemy while your tattoo is trying to heal.
-Do not swim with an infection and try you best to avoid getting the infected area wet when taking a shower or bath.
-Also never expose an infected tattoo to sunlight and to prevent future skin infections, wear sunscreen all over your tattoo.
+Finally to treat an infected tattoo, you need to try to keep it dry at all times.
+As water will be your biggest enemy while your tattoo is trying to heal.
+Do not swim after having a tattoo or with an infection.
+And try to avoid getting the infected area wet when taking a shower or bath.
+Also never expose an infected tattoo to sunlight.
+And to prevent future skin infections, wear sunscreen all over your tattoo.